 There is animal housing and large glass vivarium built into the walls that house snakes and lizards.
 Outside, a large yard has benching, aviaries and a stable as well as large grassed areas.
 Outside the yard is a clearing in the surrounding woodland that contains runs for ferrets, rabbits and chickens.
 There are block paved areas and a pond.

-Assessment will all be through assignment work.
+All assessments will be through assignment work.
 The assignments will be varied, including some written work, discussions and practical tasks.
 You will need to produce some work independently and some as part of a group.
 Evidence will be recorded in a portfolio.

 Some visits will need to be paid for by the students.